c3g/mEGAdata/scripts/EGA_json_submitter/EGA_submission_stepsNotesAndHelp.md

 * Proof of JSON submission workflow accomplished, including File objects and Validation/Submission through Submission subsets (on prod server).
 * Quick check of Experiment JSONs and updates to spreadsheet import to reflect MM's latest changes - experiment_property_id's assigned for new fields.  release_set and release_set_to_dataset entries added.
 * Generate the relations.ods from mEGAdata DB (as csv).
 Initial version done.

-## Moving forward:
-* Send Run objects (reusing old files existent on test server first).
-* Ensure no premature Submission SUBMITion.
-(Leave a single trailing VALIDATED Object to prevent progression to SUBMITTED?)
+* INSERTs into dataset_to_release_set and release_set tables.
 * Link the Study into the Submission - reuse "EMC".
 * DAC - Find Id and link in.
 Reuse from previous Submisison.
 * Policy - Find Id and link in.
 Reuse from previous Submisison.
+* Send Run objects (reusing old files existent on test server first).
+* Refactored relationsMapping.ods to include templates. - DONE!

+## Moving forward:
+* Ensure no premature Submission SUBMITion.
+(Leave a single trailing VALIDATED Object to prevent progression to SUBMITTED?)

 * Create and Send Datasets objects: EMC1, EMC2, EMC3.

+* Test the delete functions on the test SP. (especially for interrupted Submissions)
+* Probably need to prepend a dir to the fileNames of prod files or something, to properly find it.

 * Ensure no duplicates sent (possibly already handled with the unique alias constraint).
 * Detect or treat http errors - may need a http retry function for network timeouts.
 This has sometimes been an issue.

+* Test on prod.

 * Retrieval and updates of EGA Id's back into mEGAdata (can only be performed after SUBMISSION).
-This slightly strange.
+This is slightly strange.
 See note at ebaobj.py, record_EGA_objects() for methodology.
-* Test on prod.
+Yes, can do this with the test SP.
+* Tell EGA to deploy the release.

 * Mapping on abacus through symlinks of raw file names to MS00xxx names (McGill Sample format) (abacus account has already been obtained).
 (This task is independant.)